• Skip to primary navigation

 This post may contain affiliate links.
 Please refer to the terms page for more information.

 Regardless of the beginnings of the carrot cake, it was always the dessert I requested for my birthday as a child, and to this day it remains one of my favorites.
-This recipe is from my mother with one little tweak (please don't tell my mother I changed her recipe!).
+This recipe is from my mother with one little tweak (please don't tell my her I changed her recipe!).
 The change is the addition of unsweetened applesauce which adds a bit more moistness and structure to the cake without changing the flavor.

 • Use unsweetened applesauce as the sweetened version will change the taste of the cake.